Connected hubs

 Once a store is on the whitelist and properly configured:

-2. After approval, the product is automatically published to all connected Apollo hubs that the store is whitelisted for.
+2. The product is automatically published to all connected Apollo hubs that the store is whitelisted for.

 Install products from a connected Apollo hub

-To install Foundry Products from Apollo, first make sure you have a valid connection to the corresponding hub.
+To install Foundry Products from Apollo, first make sure you have a valid connection to the corresponding hub and attach the environment ID of the Apollo environment to install from.
 Then, contact Palantir Support to enable third-party Foundry Product installations from connected hubs.